This Frequently Asked Questions (FAQ) page covers questions about how to get started in Canvas.

 Who can I contact if I have other questions or problems while using Canvas?

-UBC has contracted for 24/7/365 telephone, email, and chat support, which is accessible from within Canvas in the Help menu.
-Students can also contact the IT Service Centre for assistance, using their online form.
+Students can contact the IT Service Centre for assistance, using their online form.

 Why did UBC move to Canvas?